kibrahim757/EGQCC/Tasks/README.md

 ### Goal:

 Implement a script that combines a classical algorithm (like X25519) with a PQC algorithm (ML-KEM-768) and measure the performance latency compared to a purely classical exchange.

 ---

+# Module 3: Quantum Communication (QC)

+## Task: "Securing Quantum Channel"

+### Research Component:

+Analyze the BB84 protocol and the role of the Quantum Bit Error Rate (QBER) in detecting eavesdroppers.
+Research how Quantum Temporal Authentication (QTA) prevents a "Man-in-the-Middle" attack by verifying arrival times at the nanosecond scale.

+### Coding/Simulation Component:

+Using QuNetSim or NetSquid, build a simulation of a 3-node network (Alice, Bob, and Eve).

+### Goal:

+Successfully transmit a key while measuring the exact QBER threshold at which Alice and Bob must abort the session due to Eve's interference.

+---